Information and Resources for Santa Clara County Probates

 Santa Clara County Probate Examiner Notes

 When filing probate in Santa Clara County, you should check the probate examiner’s notes starting two weeks before a scheduled hearing.
-The probate notes can be found in through the case online access portal.
-Questions about probate examiner’s notes may be made to the probate examiner via phone at (408) 882-2100 x2668.
+You can find probate notes when you access the case online access portal.
+You can submit questions about probate examiner’s notes to the probate examiner via phone at (408) 882-2100 x2668.

 Low-Cost Probate Help